Boston University power-play goals in third period sink Black Bears

 Keller got the equalizer with 1:32 left in the middle period as he scored with a backhander.
 Carpenter and Brandon Hickey assisted on the goal.

-Jake Oettinger finished with 13 saves but had to make just eight over the final two periods.
+Jake Oettinger finished with 13 saves but had to make just eight over the final two periods as the Terriers outshot UMaine 31-8.

 McGovern was credited with 37 stops.